marggx/HexFac/README.md

 # HexFac - Hexagon Factory Game

-HexFac is an open-source, modular, extensible hexagon-based factory simulation game.
-The project is designed for easy modding and extension, with a focus on clean architecture and separation of concerns.
+HexFac is a modular, extensible hexagon-based factory simulation game, with a focus on clean architecture, easy modding and separation of concerns.

 ---